-Exceeding the speed limit in Las Vegas is a "moving violation" misdemeanor that carries a $205 fine as well as demerit points.
+Exceeding the speed limit in Las Vegas is a "moving violation" misdemeanor that carries fines as well as Nevada demerit points.
 And the fine doubles if the incident occurred in a work zone, school zone, or pedestrian safety zone.
 But it is often possible to get speeding tickets dismissed or reduced to "non-moving violations" with no DMV or insurance penalties.

 - 1. What are the speeding laws in Las Vegas, NV?